digitalocean/marketplace-partners/marketplace_docs/build-an-image-fabric.md

-## Building Marketplace Images with Fabric
+# Building Marketplace Images with Fabric

-While it is possible to manually create a Marketplace image by setting up a host system and creating a snapshot, this process is intended to ensure replicable and configurable builds.
+While it's feasible to manually create a Marketplace image by setting up a host system and creating a snapshot, this process is intended to ensure replicable and configurable builds.
 Fabric is a python library designed to execute commands on a remote system over SSH so it is ideal for the scripted creation of a build droplet, which can then be snapshotted to create a new Marketplace ready image.

-### Installing Fabric
+## Installing Fabric

 On Ubuntu, Fabric can be installed through the official repositories with: